testdodo/testdodo.github.io/README.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/testdodo/testdodo.github.io/settings/pages).
-This site uses a remote themd (Just the Docs.)
+This site uses a remote theme (Just the Docs.)
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

----
-layout: default
-title: UI Components
-nav_order: 2
-has_children: true
----

-## UI Components